elo1957/wp41-moisture-in-rockflow/README.md

-# ESP32 Firmare for measuring moisture in rockflow batch
+# ESP32 Firmware for measuring moisture in rockflow batch
 The program here samples the moisture in the batch 6 places top mit and bottom in the 1 m and for the 1.5 m 8 sensors are used and sampled.
 Included is also a sensor SHT31 for measuring the temperature and moisture behind the element.
 The data is transmitted to the cloud thingspeak.com for visualisation and futher dataanalysis